Partitioning

 VALUES(2, date '2022-01-02', 'f', 'asia');

-But you cannot insert rows into non-leaf partitions, for example sales_manual_1_prt_jan2022:
+Starting with ADB 7, you can insert rows even into non-leaf partitions, for example sales_manual_1_prt_jan2022:

 INSERT INTO sales_manual_1_prt_jan2022(id, date, fiction, region) VALUES(3, date '2022-01-03', 'f', 'asia');